 Critical thinking is an important equity research skill.

 This means the ability to use logic and reasoning for ascertaining the weaknesses and strengths of any problem.

-You need to have excellent reading; writing and speaking skills because you are required to read detailed work documents, prepare research reports and verbally communicate information with others without any error.
+You need to have excellent reading; writing and speaking skills because you are required to read detailed work documents, prepare research reports and verbally communicate information to others without any error.

 Even though the equity researcher works with a team, he/she often needs to think independently, be accountable and take self-motivated initiatives.

-The researcher has to analyse and solve complex problems.
+The researcher has to analyze and solve complex problems.